falsovsky/FiSH-irssi/README.md

 # Introduction

 This is an encryption add-on for irssi, it's based on blowfish.
-It supports private messages and channel encryption.
+It supports private messages and channel encryption in **ECB** and **CBC** modes.
 It also includes a secure key-exchange system.

 # Requirements